Ives–Stilwell experiment: The experiment of 1941

 In the 1938 experiment, the maximum TDE was limited to 0.047 Å. The chief difficulty that Ives and Stilwell encountered in attempts to achieve larger shifts was that when they raised the electric potential between the accelerating electrodes to above 20,000 volts, breakdown and sparking would occur that could lead to destruction of the tube.

 This difficulty was overcome by using multiple electrodes.
 Using a four-electrode version of the canal ray tube with three gaps, a total potential difference of 43,000 volts could be achieved.
 A voltage drop of 5,000 volts was used across the first gap, while the remaining voltage drop was distributed between the second and third gaps.
 With this tube, a highest shift of 0.11 Å was achieved for H2+ ions.

 Other aspects of the experiment were also improved.
 Careful tests showed that the "undisplaced" particles yielding the central line actually acquired a small velocity imparted to them in the same direction of motion as the moving particles (no more than about 750 meters per second).
 Under normal circumstances, this would be of no consequence, since this effect would only result in a slight apparent broadening of the direct and reflected images of the central line.
-But if the mirror were tarnished, the central line might be expected to shift slightly.
+But if the mirror were tarnished, the central line might be expected to shift slightly, since the redshifted reflected view of the emission line would contribute less to the measured wavelength than the blueshifted direct view.
 Other controls were performed to address various objections of critics of the original experiment.

 The net result of all of this attention to detail was the complete verification of Ives and Stilwell's 1938 results and the extension of these results to higher speeds.